mozilla-l10n/documentation/src/misc/documentation_styleguide.md

 There are three kind of links when cross referencing a document: within a document, within a project group, and outside a project group.
 The `[displayed text]` should be to the point and within a pair of square brackets.
 The displayed text must be followed by `(the link)` enclosed in a pair of parenthesis.
 Follow these formats for each case:

 * Reference within the same document: link directly to the anchor, e.g. `[General rules](#general-rules)`.
 Note that GitHub automatically creates anchors for titles: if the title is *Title Example*, the anchor will be lowercase, with spaces replaced by dashes, i.e. `#title-example`.
+Periods are also removed, e.g. *firefox.ftl* becomes `#firefoxftl` as an anchor.
 * Reference within a project group: use relative links, instead of absolute links (starting with `/`) or full GitHub URLs.
 For example, to link to a document in the parent folder, use `[other document](../other.md)`.
 * Reference outside the current repository: use the full GitHub URL, e.g. `[OpenDesign GitHub repository](https://github.com/mozilla/OpenDesign/tree/master/2017)`.